Ringworm Treatment for Cats

 Note that if not cleaned fungus can live in the environment up to 4 years.

 After vacuuming or mopping, disinfect any surfaces that your cat comes in contact with.
-The best option for cleaning is a strong disinfectant such as Dermisil for Ringworm which contains benzalkonium chloride, an ingredient proven in clinical studies to kill the fungus spores.
+The best option for cleaning is a strong disinfectant such as Naturasil for Ringworm which contains benzalkonium chloride, an ingredient proven in clinical studies to kill the fungus spores.
 Other options include a strong detergent or bleach mixed 1 part bleach to 10 parts water.

 Wash any items such as bowls, collars, leashes and sleeping areas.